escamoteur/flutter_command/docsite/docs/command_builder.md

 sidebar_label: CommandBuilder Widget
 ---

 `flutter_command` includes a `CommandBuilder` widget which simplifies the process of reacting to various states of the `results` exposed in a Command.
-For details check this [section](/command_details/command_attributes.md#extract-information-from-commands) of command attributes.
+For more details on `results` check this [section](/command_details/command_attributes.md#extract-information-from-commands) of command attributes.

 `CommandBuilder` widget provides properties which can connect a callback to different states of the command's execution timeline.
 It internally listens to the `results` attribute which is a `ValueListenable` and depending on its properties calls the provided call-backs.